-The ACS NSQIP Participant Use File (PUF) captures cases from submitting hospitals in datasets that de-identify patients, hospitals, and caregivers.
+The ACS NSQIP participant use file (PUF) captures cases from submitting hospitals in datasets that de-identify patients, hospitals, and caregivers.
 The 2015 dataset contains information on 30-day morbidity and mortality from 603 submitting hospitals.
 Data is captured from both the inpatient and outpatient settings.
-Using the ACS NSQIP PUF, 6,400 patients undergoing RC from 2013 to 2015 were identified using Common Procedural Terminology (CPT) codes for RC (51570, 51575, 51580, 51585, 51590, 51595, 51596, and 51597).
+Using the ACS NSQIP PUF, 6400 patients undergoing RC from 2013-2015 were identified using common procedural terminology (CPT) codes for RC (51570, 51575, 51580, 51585, 51590, 51595, 51596, and 51597).
 Patients were included if they were ≥18 years old and had an ICD-9 or ICD-10 diagnosis code of bladder malignancy (188.x, 233.7, 239.4, C67.x, D09.0, D49.4).

-Cohort selection is shown in Figure 1.
-Patients with the following characteristics were excluded from the study: had disseminated cancer (n=331), transferred from another acute care hospital or urgent/emergent operation status (n=669) or were hospitalized prior to the operation (n=175).
-Patients were also excluded if they had a duration of operation less than 120 minutes (n=20) or a length of stay (LOS) of 2 days or less (n=11) and did not expire in the hospital.
-These likely represented aborted or aberrantly coded procedure as the median operative time for RC has been reported around 400 minutes, while average LOS is 7 days.
-Patients were excluded if they had key missing data (n=15).
-A sub-group analysis was performed which excluded patients with a LOS >14 days (n=722).
-NSQIP only tracks outcomes for 30 days from the day of the operation, and thus patients with extended LOS have a shorter post-discharge follow up time.
-Thus, results from the sub-group analysis were used to draw primary conclusions rather than the overall study cohort.
+Cohort selection is shown in Fig. 1.
+Patients with the following characteristics were excluded from the study: had disseminated cancer (n=331), transferred from another acute care hospital or urgent/emergent operation status (n=669), or were hospitalized prior to the operation (n=175).
+Patients were also excluded if they had a duration of operation less than 120 minutes (n=20) or a length of stay (LOS) of two days or less (n=11) and did not expire in the hospital.
+These likely represented aborted or aberrantly coded procedure, as the median operative time for RC has been reported around 400 minutes, while average LOS is seven days.
+13,14 Patients were excluded if they had key missing data (n=15).
+A subgroup analysis was performed, which excluded patients with a LOS >14 days (n=722).
+NSQIP only tracks outcomes for 30 days from the day of the operation, and thus patients with extended LOS have a shorter post-discharge followup time.